dgdn/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image3] ![alt text][image32]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:

+* Rotated 10 degree clockwise
+* Shifted to left a little bit
+* perturbed color

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.